Your brand was mentioned 47 times in ChatGPT answers last week. What did that tell you?

 Counting is a recognition proxy.
 It tells you the engine has encoded your brand somewhere in its training data or retrieval index.
 That is a real signal.
 It is the floor, not the ceiling.

-What counting cannot see is everything that happens after recognition.
-Whether the engine recommends you or lists you.
-Whether it frames you as a safe default or as a niche option.
-Whether it places you in the category your buyers are searching, or in an adjacent one where the mention is wasted.
+What counting cannot see is everything that happens inside the answer text.
+Whether the engine recommends or simply lists.
+Whether it frames the brand as a safe default or as a niche option.
+Whether it places the brand in the category a reader is searching, or in an adjacent one where the mention is unlikely to surface to that reader.

-Being known is not the same as being chosen.
+Being named is not the same as being described well.

 Reading the response instead of counting it